-In countries such as Germany – where the term online geld verdinien is used for make money online – entrepeneurs are also using several tactics to convert their ideas in profitable events, to lift their company off the ground.
+In countries such as Germany – where the term online geld verdinien is used for making money online in such platforms as BitQT website – entrepeneurs are also using several tactics to convert their ideas in profitable events, to lift their company off the ground.

 Digital marketing is one of the most brilliant ways to bring awareness to a promising concept or product in early development as was the case with the bitcoin revolution website.
 CEO of InventHelp, Robert Susa, says “tying your invention to an emerging or existing trend that is influencing customer behaviour can be a great way to heighten customer interest and drive sales”.
 Digital marketing is this era’s print marketing, the king of the advertising and marketing industry.

 For example, the biggest digital marketing trend right now is social media marketing.
 More than ever, consumers are responding better to marketing trends that are aesthetically appealing and require little research.
 A picture or video on Instagram, for example, takes at most a minute to show off a product, and consumers then click on the link in the description and buy it.
 We live in an era of convenience-first ideologies, and social media marketing is digital marketing’s dark horse that has risen and taken control, effectively launching ideas and products into the global stratosphere by exposing them on a digital platform that has the power to draw in consumers the world over.
 Companies like InventHelp understand this, and they work towards putting it into action to give great thinkers the best chance at success.